Corporation Tax: management expenses: method of relief and computation

 Case I computation format

-The starting point for the CT computation of an investment company (or, on or after 1 April 2004, a ‘company with investment business’) is the computation of the income and chargeable gains, and not the profit shown in the accounts.
+The starting point for the CT computation of a ‘company with investment business’ is the computation of the income and chargeable gains, and not the profit shown in the accounts.
 But where you receive computations of an investment company in a Case I format, you need not raise any objections if the expenses would qualify as management expenses anyway.

 However you should make clear to the company, or its agent, that: